-On the other hand, "chaos," often associated with fractals, was basically born as a brand new subject in 1974 from biologist Robert May's computer simulations of population dynamics through the dynamical system called "logistic equation," although some chaos-related phenomena such as the sensitivity to a small change in the initial situation that might cause a hugely unexpected outcome or the "butterfly effect" had been observed earlier by some mathematicians and physicists.
-"Chaos” was then welcomed with great sensations after American Mathematical Monthly published "Period Three Implies Chaos" by T.Y.
+On the other hand, "chaos," often associated with fractals, was basically born as a brand new subject in 1974 from biologist Robert May's computer simulations of population dynamics through the dynamical system called "logistic equation," although some chaos-related phenomena such as the sensitivity to a small change in the initial condition that might cause a hugely unexpected outcome or the "butterfly effect" had been observed earlier by some mathematicians and physicists.
+"Chaos" received great sensations when American Mathematical Monthly published "Period Three Implies Chaos" by T.Y.
 Li and James Yorke in 1975.
 Younger mathematicians were especially excited to see the fact that there appeared very little difference between chaotic and random outcomes even though the former resulted from the deterministic process through the logistic equation.
 It is now known that aforementioned fractals and chaos are closely related and together they connect mathematics with natural objects and phenomena.
 They also provide surprisingly many applications in sciences and art.

-Yahoo!, we can find thousands of Internet fractal galleries, many of which display stunningly beautiful computer-generated fractal art images.
-This indicates that a very large population not only appreciates the digital art form but also participates in the eye-opening creative activity.
-Written below is a guide on how to program a computer and plot popular types of fractals that are closely tied to chaos.
-Because of the close association to chaos, a slight change in input values (intentional or accidental) may greatly affect the pattern of the output fractal and this unpredictability provides an added excitement while running the computer program.
-The subject is kept less formal and mathematical with light topics added here and there in an attempt to avoid it to become cut-and-dried.
+Google we can find lots of Internet fractal galleries, many of which display stunningly beautiful computer-generated fractal art images.
+This indicates that a large population not only appreciates the digital art form but also participates in the eye-opening creative activity.
+Written below is a guide on how to program a computer and plot popular types of fractals that are tied to chaos.
+Because of chaos involved, a slight change in input values (intentional or accidental) may greatly affect the pattern of the fractal output and this unpredictability provides an added excitement while running the computer program.
+The subject is kept less formal and mathematical with light topics added here and there so as not to be cut-and-dried.
 The audience, who may be merely intrigued by the general idea behind fractal plotting, is encouraged to try it.
-Although the basic process is not based on higher mathematics, it certain takes intelligence and patience to be successful in the outcomes.
-Therefore, the experience may at some point start to stir your deep imaginations in the part of mathematics that is quite profound and involved.
-Best of all, though, it is plain fun and worth the effort.
+The experience may at some point start to stir the participants' deep imaginations in the part of mathematics that is in fact quite profound.
+Best of all, though, it is plain fun.